Carabao Cup: Manchester United host Manchester City in semi-finals; Spurs take on Brentford

-Manchester United will welcome Manchester City to Old Trafford in the Carabao Cup semi-finals while Championship Brentford travel to Tottenham.
+Manchester United will welcome Manchester City to Old Trafford in the Carabao Cup semi-finals while Tottenham host Championship side Brentford.

-There will be a London derby in the other tie, with Brentford going to the Tottenham Hotspur Stadium for their first ever major semi-final.

-The semi-finals are usually two-legged affairs but will be played over just one match in this occasion, in the week commencing January 4.
+The semi-finals are usually two-legged affairs but will be played over just one match on this occasion, in the week commencing January 4.

 - Spurs ease past Stoke to reach last four